Sahil-Nanga/RAG-Application/README.md

 - **Cleaner**: Provides utility functions to clean and normalize text.
 - **Pipeline**: Orchestrates the above modules to process a query, retrieve relevant context, and generate an augmented answer.

+## Requirements
+Ollama should be downloaded and the models to be used should be downloaded

+## How to Use
+Clone the repository into your machine
+If you want to try using you own data delete faiss_index.bin and add your own data in externalData.txt and run indexer.py Run app.py and ask your own questions